Life

 Giving Life A Meaning

-• But once we reach adulthood, we have to reconsider the true purpose of it.
+- However, upon reaching adulthood, we are compelled to reconsider the true purpose of life.

-• We have to answer the question of what we want to achieve in life and how we can avoid future regrets.
+- Now, we face the challenge of answering what we truly want to achieve in life and how to minimize future regrets.

-Even today, I could not answer this question "Is this the life that I am happy to continue till I leave this world?".
+Even today, I grapple with the question "Is this the life I am truly happy to continue until I leave this world?".

-• Although I found working life to be boring and dull, I know that not having a job would make me feel even more purposeless.
+- Although I find working life to be boring and dull, I recognize that not having a job would leave me feel even more purposeless.

 To the Past